 Whether you are creating a new business listing or modifying an existing one, it’s wise to follow Google’s current Places quality guidelines.
-Here they are in italics as of November 2014, with my notes about them in blue.
-Additions and changes made in the 6 months are written in green.
+Here they are in italics as of December 2014, with my comments in blue.

-Ownership: Only business owners or authorized representatives may verify their business listings on Google My Business.
-If you wish to share access to your local page with others, you can so so by adding a manager.
+Only business owners or authorized representatives may verify and manage their business information on Google My Business.
+If you wish to share access to your local page with others, you can do so by adding a manager.

-Note: The new My Business dashboard allows you to retain ownership of your listings while enabling others to perform some functions within the listing and on the Plus pages.
-This can resolve a lot of listing ownership issues that have caused problems in the past.
-You should always own your own listings.
+Note: The My Business dashboard allows you to retain ownership of your listings while enabling others to perform some functions within the listing and on the Plus pages.

 In October 2014, Googler Jade Wang, posted this in the Google and Your Business help forum: